balena-io-modules/mahler/README.md

 	psk: string;
 	// To indicate if we have already
 	// authenticated with the network
-	// We make it optional as we usually won't care about this
-	// value in the target state
 	authenticated?: boolean;
 	// We are connected to this network. connected?: boolean;